goFrendiAsgard/ayanami/README.md

 ### Define flowBanner

-`flowBanner` is the most complicated flow in our project since it need to talk to `servicecmd` and `servicehtml`.
+`flowBanner` is the most complicated flow in our project since it needs to talk to `servicecmd` and `servicehtml`.
 Conceptually, the flow looks like this:

 ![flowbanner](images/megazord architecture-Flowbanner.png)